 Track ecommerce metrics live

 Your key ecommerce metrics are too important to be buried in spreadsheets and various tools.
-Track your metrics live and focus your team on improving them by visualizing the data on a live TV dashboard.
+Track your metrics live and focus your team on improving them by visualizing the data on a live ecommerce dashboard on a TV.